bytecodealliance/regalloc2/doc/DESIGN.md

 - In-edge moves, to place edge-moves before the first instruction in a block.
-- Block-param metadata, used for the checker only.
 - Regular, used for vreg movement between allocations.
-- Post-regular, used for checker metadata related to pinned-vreg moves.
 - Multi-fixed-reg, used for moves that handle the single-vreg-in-multiple-fixed-pregs constraint case.
 - Reused-input, used for implementing outputs with reused-input policies.